The Legend II Glove by Swany provides great warmth and dexterity throughout the day, provided you're in dry conditions.

 This gloves features a mitten leather shell with a sewn-in glove liner.
 The mitten provides additional warmth while the glove provides dexterity.
 The zippered vent can be used for quick breathing or even an additional handwarmer!

 Of all the mittens tested, this proved to have the worst water resistance.
 While the leather does a decent job at keeping moisture out, we found that even with regular treatment, the mitt became saturated after long, wet days on the mountain.
 In addition, during our dunk tests, this mitten leaked at the water resistant zipper after just eight squeezes.
-After our dunk tests, it held a whooping 12.8 oz of water!
-This is the second most absorbent glove after the Kinco Pigskin Leather.
+After our dunk tests, it held a whopping 12.8 oz of water!
 As a result, we can't recommend this glove for wet climates.

 We see a water droplet leave the gloves after our dunk test.
 After just eight squeezes, this glove flooded through the zipper, holding approximately 12 oz of water afterward!
 We conclude this glove is one the least water resistant gloves tested, and not recommended for super wet days on the mountains.